Overcoming barriers to exercise

 08 January, 2019

-After a period of over-indulgence it’s not unusual for people to get to January and decide they need to do some more exercise.
 We all know that a little bit of exercise can make a big difference.
 Regular exercise reduces your risk of major illness such as heart disease and type 2 diabetes by up to 50%.
-Despite this it’s too common to run a few miles in January and then never again.
+Despite this it’s often difficult to make exercise a regular part of your life.
 Here are some of the barriers to regular exercise and how you might overcome them.

 You’re too tired